-Choosing to undergo surgery for weight loss is never a decision to make lightly, but when your life is at stake due to morbid obesity, it may be the only option left to ensure you live a long and healthy life.
+Choosing to undergo surgery for weight loss is never a decision to make lightly.
+But when your life is at stake due to weight related health problems, weight loss surgery may be the only option left to turn your health around and give you a new lease on life.

 Lap Band Surgery, also known as Laparoscopic Adjustable Gastric Band Surgery, or Gastric Banding, is another restrictive weight loss surgery that decreases the quantity of food your stomach can hold.
 A patient’s comfort is top of mind with Gastric Band Surgery.
 It is also the safest surgical weight loss procedure currently available.